 The best time to visit Paris varies.
 However, the months of March-May and September – November are the best in terms of weather and amount of people.
 In the summer months, Paris is packed with tourists and it can become a little bit overwhelming and annoying to deal with.
 However, the cheapest months to visit Paris are December, January, and February.
 During these months the weather is not the best but everything is much more cost-effective and there are still some lovely things to see and do in the colder temperatures.
 Be sure to pack for Paris in winter correctly to keep up with all the fashionable Parisians!

-Overall, the best time to visit Paris is in the shoulder season.
+Overall, the best time to spend a weekend in Paris is in the shoulder season.

 How to get around Paris